bzrudski/Intro-to-Python/SETUP.md

 ![Select the kernel.](./assets/setup/kernel_prompt.png)

 Now, you'll see a blank screen with folders on the left.
 Use this file browser to locate the workshop materials that you extracted.
-Find the folder `micm_intro_to_python_fall_2024` and go into the `code` subfolder.
+Find the folder `Intro-to-Python` and go into the `Exercises/scripts` subfolder.

 ![Find the workshop materials.](./assets/setup/navigation.png)